How to add Email Accounts to macOS devices?

 With Hexnode, the admins can configure POP or IMAP mail accounts on Macs, set up incoming and outgoing mail server settings, select different user authentication types, and much more.
 The admin can make use of the wildcard functionality to auto-populate various data such as usernames or email addresses based on the details provided while enrolling devices in Hexnode UEM.

-Add mail accounts to macOS devices via MDM
+Add mail accounts to macOS devices via UEM

 To set up email accounts via policy,

-- Log in to your Hexnode MDM portal.
+- Log in to your Hexnode UEM portal.

 - Navigate to Policies > New Policy.
 Assign a suitable name and description (optional) for the policy.
 You can also choose to continue with an existing policy.